Cybertas/A-Simple-Bash-Scripting-Guide/Part1: Working With Bash Shell/Expansion.md

 ## Tilde Expansion
-- Tilde (~) represents your home directory in bash shell.
+- Tilde (~) represents your home directory in Bash shell.

   ```bash
   ## change directly to your home directory